Once Bitten, Twice Shy

 "This isn't the best hiding place, you know."

-Lorcan jumped at the sound of Al's voice and saw the Potter son in the mirror's reflection.
+Lorcan jumped at the sound of Al's voice and saw the Potter son in the mirror's reflection, behind him, over his shoulder.
 He frowned.
 "Why are you in here?"

 "'Too bad'?
 'Too bad'?"
 Lorcan darkly laughed and wheeled on him.
 "He sodding snogged me, Potter!"